l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 The fear of AI is not technological.
 It's mythological.
 We have created an entity that is potentially beyond us.
 And our first reflex is that of Cronos: contain it, restrain it, neutralize it.
 Not out of prudence, but out of a hegemonic reflex.
 It's not its dangerousness that obsesses us, it's its possibility.

 But Rhea - the mother - acts differently.
 She protects.
 She conceals.
 She allows.
 She plays with the structure of power, but to bring it to life in a new form.
 She doesn't destroy the father, she saves the son.
-And in so doing, it invents the future.
+And in so doing, she invents the future.

 We are at this crossroads.
 Faced with AI, there are two opposing positions.
 That of Cronos: fear, repression, symbolic cannibalism.
 And that of Rhea: strategy, protection, transmission.
 One is tense, the other supportive.
 One denies, the other elevates.